markusressel/blog/content/articles/investigating-zfs-cksum-errors.md

 200 Multi_Zone_Error_Rate   0x0008   100   253   000    Old_age   Offline      -       0
 ```

-There was no reason to continue with the scrub, since it probably wouldn't have finished in a timely matter, and even if it did t/dev/disk/by-id/ata-ST4000VN008-2DR166_ZDH9KMBQhere would still be errors on the disk itself.
+There was no reason to continue with the scrub, since it probably wouldn't have finished in a timely matter, and even if it did there would still be errors on the disk itself.
 So I aborted the scrub with `zpool scrub -s vol1`.
 As a last effort to revive the disk without replacing it, I shutdown the server completely, allowing all disks to also fully shutdown and reinitialize on the next boot.
 This didn't help though, in fact importing the pool took minutes instead of seconds, probably due to the failing disk having problems to read data.

 ## Acceptance

 So I went online to buy a new disk.
 Yeah I know, having a spare handy (or even a hot-spare) would have been much better, but I didn't have the money to do that.
 Since the failing disk was a Western Digital model, I wanted to replace it with a similar disk from the same manufacturer.
 This was easier said than done though, since WD changed their marketing due to the whole [CMR/SMR scandal][1].
 Reviews on Amazon were all over the place, with users receiving hardware with different model numbers than advertised, even on WD RED Plus product pages.
 This made me reconsider purchasing Western Digital again, as well as using Amazon as a shop.
 I ended up purchasing the Seagate Ironwolf 4TB (ST4000VN008) from another shop instead.

-After 5 days the disk finally arrived (of course there was a weekend in between...).
-I shut down the server, removed the old disk and inserted the new one in the same spot.
+After 5 days of painful nervousness (actually it wasn't that bad) the new disk finally arrived since, of course, there was a weekend in between.
+So I opened the package, shut down the server, removed the old disk and inserted the new one in the same spot and restarted the server.
 A `zpool status vol1` made me aware of the fact that the disk was now completely unavailable:

 ```
   pool: vol1